- 1 A Brief History of Pula

 See the Arch of the Sergii and the James Joyce Statue

-As you walk around the ring from the Gate of Hercules, you’ll come to the Arch of Sergii.
+As you walk around the ring from the Gate of Hercules, you’ll come to a historical monument, the Arch of Sergii.

 Visit the remaining chapel of the Basilica of Santa Maria del Canneto and the Punishment of Dirce Mosaic